-Your branding and social - once you’ve got your assets, this is when you can start working fully on your branding and social.
+Once you’ve got your assets, this is when you can start working fully on your branding and social.
 Our top tips for this is to ensure you don’t rush or create branding that doesn’t speak to your audience!
 It needs to be representative of your brand, brand values and be consistent throughout all your channels and platforms - this is how you create a strong brand identity that is recognisable.
 Glossier and Five Dot Botanics are really good examples of this.

 KNOW YOUR PUBLICATIONS

 Just like your branding, the publications you’re pitching to need to be right for your audience.
 As a high end menswear brand, you wouldn’t pitch to Stella Loves, would you?
 You need to know what publication your audience are reading, and then you can start looking at the different press spaces you can pitch to.
-There are a big range of press spaces, which we talk through in the PR Bible.

 MAKE EDITOR’S LIVES EASIER

 Once you’ve done all of the above; you’ve planned your key times, you’ve got your assets and your branding and social nailed and you know which publications are right for your brand, you can start pitching.
-Our key bit of advice for emailing the press is, keep it short, sweet and simple.
-If you make their life easier, they’ll thank you for it (hopefully in coverage) so don’t tell them your life story, don’t attach files that’ll clog up their inbox (unless requested) and don’t hound them.
+Our key bit of advice for emailing the press is to keep it short, sweet and simple.
+If you make their life easier, they’ll thank you for it (hopefully in coverage) so don’t tell them your life story, don’t attach large files that’ll clog up their inbox (unless requested) and don’t hound them.
 Emailing the press is something which new brands find the most challenging, what to say, how to say it, how often to email - these are important questions!
 We have created email templates which take you through, step by step, on how to send your pitch email, with examples.